adamcobabe/mrv/doc/source/compare.rst

 	 #.
 A PyNode type is provided for any type available in maya, including plugin types.
 As plugins load and unload, respective types are added and removed.
 	 #.
 Docstrings provide additional information, these are retrieved from the respective MEL command docs if no hand-written doc string exists **?**
 	 #.
 The string name of DagNodes is the node's partial name, the shortest unique name.
+	 #.
+PyNodes can be used in PyMel provided versions of MEL commands natively.

 	2. **Methods**